-Nonetheless, considering that processing plant operators may have a large number of suppliers (between 100 and more), the application of SBG criteria to all of them represents a challenge for SBG due to the unique characteristics of each producer (tonnage, grades, frequency, distances, capthis challenge by defining smaller clusters consisting of several producers.
+Nonetheless, considering that processing plant operators may have a large number of suppliers (between 100 and more), the application of SBG criteria to all of them represents a challenge for SBG due to the unique characteristics of each producer (tonnage, grades, frequency, distances, capital, equipment, etc.).
+We have addressed this challenge by defining smaller clusters consisting of several producers.
+Together with the plant operator, a number of artisanal producers is selected on the basis of their geographical location, type of extraction, gold per metric ton (g/MT), distance to the plant, among other criteria, which make the cluster viable and logic.